ABOUT VOLUME 23

-Echolocation is co-edited by MA candidates in the University of Toronto’s graduate creative writing program with the assistance of other graduate students from U of T. This year’s co-editors-in-chief are Ashanthi Francis and Phoebe Jenner; Madelaine Chrisanthidis, Jackson Donnelly, and Anna Sokolova are serving as associate editors.
+Echolocation is co-edited by MA candidates in the University of Toronto’s graduate creative writing program with the assistance of other graduate students from U of T. This year’s editors-in-chief are Anna Sokolova, Madelaine Chrisanthidis, and Jack Donnelly.
+Our associate editors are: Rebecca Peng, Katherine Barbour, Jillian Clasky, Sophie Collis, Mitchell Bodo, and Elaine Lee.

 We rely on the generosity of our readership to keep this multi-decade project going.
-Anything you can give to support us, this ongoing project, and the writers and literary community surrounding, it is sincerely appreciated.
+Anything you can give to support us, this ongoing project, and the writers and literary community surrounding, would be sincerely appreciated.

 ECHOLOCATION